GraphQL vs. REST: Exploring how they work

 Graph Query Language

-GraphQL is a language designed for both frontend and backend developers.
-To me, most of the learning curve came down to the jargon (you'll hear about mutations, resolvers, etc).
-But at the end of the day, if you can write JSON, you can write GraphQL.
+GraphQL's query language is designed for both frontend and backend developers.
+Generally, most of the learning curve comes down to the jargon (you'll hear about mutations, resolvers, etc.); but at the end of the day, if you can write JSON, you can write GraphQL.

 GraphQL comes with a sweet tool to help you write it: The GraphQL Playground.